syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onCreateShader

-Using this callback, you can fill the data points of cartesian charts series with gradient and image shader.
+Using this callback, you can fill the data points of Cartesian charts series with gradient and image shader.

 The callback contains the following argument: